 3. Young Justice (IMDb score: 8.6)

-Young Justice is an animated series that follows a group of teenage sidekicks, including Robin, Aqualad, and Kid Flash.
-They form their own team of superheroes in the DC Comics universe.
+Young Justice is a highly praised animated series that follows a group of teenage sidekicks, including Robin, Aqualad, and Kid Flash, that form their own team of superheroes.
 The show explores the challenges and adventures these young heroes face as they balance their personal lives with their duties as superheroes.